 H.E.
 Henri Etoundi EssombaAmbassador of the Republic of Cameroon to the United States of America

-Appointed Ambassador Of The Republic Of Cameroon To The United States Of America On April
+H.E.
+Henri Etoundi Essomba is a Senior Diplomat.
+He was appointed Ambassador of The Republic Of Cameroon To The United States Of America On April 11, 2016.

 Oshunbumi FernandezCEO of ODUNDE, Inc.